 For example, the “Request for Admissions” revealed that Rebecca Brown denied that she believed that Elaine “is, or has been possessed by demons or evil spirits” and further denied that she and Elaine are “spiritual sisters.”

 These denials contradict the claims she made in her books.
 Either she lied to the MLB or she lied to those who read her books.

 - Another argument Chick made in Rebecca’s defense was that the medical authorities “had ONLY paid off testimonies of people – NO photographs or hard evidence.
 The whole thing was an extremely good frame-up.”

 This excuse itself lacks hard evidence.
 One must ask, what happened to the “close to a thousand people” Rebecca said she brought out of Satanism through her “underground railroad?”
 Couldn’t just 50 of them testify in her defense?

 She said she helped them with food, clothing, transportation and medical care; couldn’t they do a little bit of favour in return for a sister in need?

 The Christians who investigated her story examined hundreds of pages of state’s evidences, including affidavits submitted in the hearing against Rebecca.
 They also spoke with witnesses, including police, hospital officials, medical licensing board authorities and family members.
-Their statements about Rebecca and Elaine do not contradict one another.
+Their statements about Rebecca and Elaine did not contradict one another.